 It is explained with the examples in the information popup window, which may be opened by clicking on the blue "?
-Learn More" sign on the above Create SL Algorithm window:
+Learn More" sign on the above Create SL Algorithm window.
+The Name Framework pop-up window displays the following text.